DK v The Commissioners for her Majesty’s Revenue and Customs (Secretary of State for Work and Pensions (Interested

 Jackson & Others v SSWP EWHC 183:

 On 07 February 2020, the High Court handed down judgment in this case.
 It was held that the requirement under the Pensions Act 2014, in conjunction with the Bereavement Support Payment Regulations 2017, to be married or in a civil partnership in order to claim higher rate bereavement support payment (BSP) was not compatible with the European Convention on Human Rights.
-The SSWP has not appealed that judgment and indicated on 27 July 2020 that the incompatibility would be addressed by way of remedial order.
+The SSWP did not appeal that judgment.
+A proposal of a draft remedial order to address the incompatibility was published on 15 July 2021.
+The period for commenting on the proposal closed on 12 November 2021 and a finalised draft remedial order should be laid before Parliament at some point in 2022 though DWP has not given any timeframe for when they will be doing this.